wingkwong/leetcode-the-hard-way/solutions/1700-1799/1768-merge-strings-alternately-easy.md

 ## Approach 1: Two Pointers

 We define two pointers, `pointer_for_word1`and `pointer_for_word2` .
 We then iterate the letters from both words until we have exhausted one of them.
-After that, we exhaust the remaining word (if both words have different lengths).&#x20;
+After that, we exhaust the remaining word (if both words have different lengths).

 ```python
 def mergeAlternately(self, word1: str, word2: str) -> str: